Developer proposes storage building near War of 1812 field hospital site

 Baltimore County approved the project as a limited exemption from standard development processes because it is a minor commercial structure, so neither public notice nor hearings were required.
 Moser bought the land for the extension in 2017, according to state property records.

 The property is near the site of the former Patapsco Neck Methodist Meeting House, used as a field hospital during the Battle of North Point in September 1814.
-About 70 American and British soldiers were killed during the two-day battle, and, the story goes, British bodies were buried in unmarked graves near the long-gone church that was used as a hospital.
+About 70 American and British soldiers were killed during the two-day battle, and, the story goes, British bodies were buried in unmarked graves near the long-gone church.

 A 1990s archaeological survey found no evidence of remains on the property where the project is proposed.
 But community groups and state and federal agencies want to halt the development for a more thorough investigation that they say would determine the truth.